A sequence to develop ideas about magnets

 Magnetism is mysterious because we cannot see what is causing the force, we can only see its effects.
 Clearly it has links to work on forces and the idea of action-at-a-distance.
 However care must be taken as children mix up these ideas.

-- Seeing that magnets can attract certain metals
+seeing that magnets can attract certain metals

-- Experiencing both attraction and repulsion;
+experiencing both attraction and repulsion;

-- Making a magnet by stroking an iron nail with a permanent magnet, so aligning mini-magnets in the nail
+pullseeing that two different kinds of poles exist experiencing that magnets tend to be stronger at their poles making a magnet by stroking an iron nail with a permanent magnet, so aligning mini-magnets in the nail

 As many of these as possible should be direct physical experiences, rather than mediated through video clips.
 This locates the learning in the lived-in world of the child, and grounds the learning in specific physical circumstances.

 This is a short sequence, designed to leave children questioning, intrigued, and perhaps a little surprised.
 It is all too easy to go too far, and we'd suggest avoiding any measurements with newton meters, any mention of magnetic fields, and any work with iron filings.
 Rather children should be exploring physical phenomena of permanent magnets with their own hands.
 Magnetism, although complex to explain, is a wonderfully tactile experience of action without contact, or action-at-a-distance.
 The force of gravity and the electrical force, which are also action-at-a-distance forces, are much less amenable to child-scale manipulation.